SkyForgerUK/p3-household-budget/README.md

 ## Credits
 ### Content
-- All content created by the project developer, except of:
+- All content created by the project developer, except of:g
   - Error check base code which was taken from Love Sandwitches project and mmodified to fit the developers needs
 ### Media
 - stackowerflow was used to problemsolve various code issues